cooperative-computing-lab/cctools/doc/manuals/taskvine/index.md

 sandbox, which means that the command line of the tasks does not need to change.

-Note this feature is specifically designed for specifying and distingushing input file names for different platforms and architectures.
+Note this feature is specifically designed for specifying and distinguishing input file names for different platforms and architectures.
 Also, this is different from the $VINE_SANDBOX shell environment variable that exports the location of the working directory of the worker to its execution